ryanatseolaudio/meta-ebaz4205/README.md

 ## 💾 Flashing to SD Card

 Once compilation completes, the build artifacts will be deployed inside:
-`build/tmp/deploy/images/ebaz4205-zynq7/`
+`build/tmp-glibc/deploy/images/ebaz4205-zynq7/`

 ### 1. Partition Your SD Card

-Format your SD card with two partitions:
+Format your MicroSD card with two partitions:

 * **Partition 1:** FAT32 (at least 50MB, flagged as bootable).
 * **Partition 2:** ext4 (for the root filesystem).